RedHatInsights/sources-api-go/JWT_AUTH_SETUP.md

 3. Configure `JWKS_URL` environment variable
 4. Enable feature flag `sources-api.oidc-auth.enabled`
 5. Update JWT tokens to include required claims (`sub`, `exp`, `iat`)
-6. Ensure JWT signing algorithm is in the allowed list

 For questions or issues, please refer to the test files for examples of proper usage.